bottlerocket-os/bottlerocket-project-website/METADOC-SETTING-DOCS-DSL.md

 ---

-Documentation for settings are expressed as[TOML v1.0.0](https://toml.io/en/v1.0.0).
+Documentation for settings are expressed as [TOML v1.0.0](https://toml.io/en/v1.0.0).

-All documentation starts at the key `docs` .
+All documentation starts at the key `docs`.

 Settings in Bottlerocket are represented by at least a 2-level nesting, and most commonly 3-level nesting starting with `settings` .
 A single instance of `docs` represents the settings under a particular 2nd level nesting For example, documenting `settings.foo` would be accomplished by one instance of `docs` and `settings.bar` by another.